 Avoiding the Hassle

 However, there is one situation in which a bank can be held liable if they cash a post-dated check too soon.
 This occurs when you notify the bank ahead of time that you've written a post-dated check and instruct not to cash it until the date you've indicated.
 At that point, the bank is supposed to honor your request.
 You'll need to give the bank a good description of the check, including the check number, the payee and the amount.
 They should watch for the check to arrive and only cash it if the date you've indicated has passed.

 Fees and Trouble

 If your bank cashes your post-dated check early because you didn't tell it ahead of time that such a check existed, you could find yourself saddled with bounced-check fees, late payment charges and overdraft fees, all of which can add up to a big chunk of change.
 In some cases, you'll have no choice but to pay the fees.
 You could try calling the creditors who assessed the fees and ask them to waive the fee.
 Explain that you meant to have your bank present the check for payment only after a certain date.
 If this is the first time this has happened to you, and if your creditors are feeling generous, they may waive the fees.

 What To Do Next Time

 Avoid writing a post-dated check if you can.
 Ask the creditor to wait until you have the money in your account.
-You could give the creditor a specific date and ask it to wait for payment until then.
+You could give the creditor a specific date and ask them to wait for payment until then.
 You could also write the check with the date, but hang on to it yourself.
 When the day arrives, hand-deliver it or mail it to your payee.
-If your creditor won't take no for an answer and insists on getting the check right away, notify your bank, in writing, that you've written a post-dated check, and alert it to wait until the date on the check to cash it.
+If your creditor won't take no for an answer and insists on getting the check right away, notify your bank, in writing, that you've written a post-dated check, and ask them to wait until the date on the check to cash it.